Mini Strawberry Tarts

-Remove the chilled dough from the fridge then roll it onto a lightly-floured surface.
+Remove the chilled dough from the fridge then roll it onto a floured surface until around ¼ of an inch thick.
+Rotate after each roll and add more flour as needed to prevent it from sticking.
 Cut out circle shapes that are slightly bigger than your tartlet tins.
-(I used the bottom of a round Tupperware box as I didn't have a cookie cutter that large.)
 Re-roll the leftover pieces of dough and repeat until you have 6 large circles.

 Lightly spray your tartlet tins with some cooking spray.
 Place a circle of dough into each tin and use your fingers to mould the dough into place, making sure to press it up the sides of the tins.
 Dock the dough a few times, using a fork, all along the bottom of each one.

 Bake for 20 minutes until ever-so-slightly golden brown.
 Allow the tart cases to cool completely then remove them from the tins.

 Add the strawberries, sugar and lemon juice into a small pot or pan and place over a medium-high heat for 5 minutes, stirring every so often.

 After 5 minutes, the strawberries should be a little softer.
 Use a fork or a potato masher to mash the strawberries down as much as possible.

 Turn the heat down to medium-low and simmer the mixture for a further 5-10 minutes until it becomes thick.
 Set aside to cool completely.

 Spoon 1-2 tablespoons of whipped cream into each tart case.
 Top each one with a whole strawberry facing downwards.

 Spoon 1-2 tablespoons of your strawberry glaze onto each tart.
 You can choose to cover the cream completely if you wish but I also love how it looks with a little cream showing!